bhardwaj-kushagra/ASTRA/QUICKSTART.md

 - Python 3.10 or higher
 - 8GB+ RAM (for transformer models)
-- Internet connection (first run downloads models)
+- Internet connection (only required the first time you download optional models; can run fully offline after local setup)

 ## Installation